 Alphabet Soup: What Does Artificial Intelligence Really Mean?

-Two weeks ago, CFA Institute and the Asset Management Association of China invited me to host the Fintech Investment Forum in Hangzhou, China.
+This summer, CFA Institute and the Asset Management Association of China invited me to host the Fintech Investment Forum in Hangzhou, China.
 The standout speaker on artificial intelligence (AI) was Dr Noah Silverman, founder of Helios.ai, a consulting firm in Hong Kong.
 His presentation focused on cutting through the hype surrounding AI and provided an enlightening summary of the issues to consider when following this space.

 Currently, it is popular for public figures to bravely predict and lament the impending end of white-collar jobs “imminently” at the hands of AI.
 Given the demonstrable inability of public intellectuals to predict events over recent years, we should take these proclamations as something less than Sermons on the Mount.
 The premise of Dr. Silverman’s presentation was that this current AI/machine learning/ deep-learning moment has arisen partly because of the media’s tendency to overuse click-bait headlines.
 A favourite recent example of mine describes a car electric seat memory function, available since at least the 1980s, as ‘artificial intelligence’: